JuliaEarth/GeoStats.jl/docs/src/miscellaneous.md

 # Miscellaneous

-Below is a list of additional geospatial operations.
+Below is a list of miscellaneous geospatial operations.

 ## Geometric